 A wholesale transaction is one that involves the sale of liquor to another licensee.
 If you do not undertake wholesale transactions, these reporting requirements do not apply to you.

-From 1 July 2015, if you hold any of the following licences, you must report wholesale transactions.
+If you hold any of the following licences, you must report wholesale transactions.
 Licences include:

 Licensees are required to report the following*: